-ACCT-MOV-1.
+ACCT-MOVI-1.
 Students will identify the different aspects of machine safety.

 - a.
 Compile a list of general safety rules that apply to chip removal from machines. - b.
-Explain the safety measures and problems which apply specifically to automated movements of cutting tools on a lathe.
+Explain the safety measures and problems which apply specifically to automated movements of machine tables with varying heights of work pieces and fixture parts.

-COMMAND CODES:
+COMMAND CODES

-ACCT-MOV-2.
+ACCT-MOVI-2.
 Students will identify CNC programming command codes used in writing a CNC lathe program.

 - a.
-Define the various codes and functions used in CNC programming for a lathe. - b.
+Define the various codes and functions used in CNC programming for a milling machine. - b.
 Discuss the related machine tool movements resulting from the codes entered into the controller. - c.
 Explain the use of "G" and "M" words. - d.
-Explain the two main axis of a CNC lathe. - e.
+Explain the three main axis of a CNC milling machine. - e.
 Interpret blueprints for the correct machining operations. - f.
-Write programs using all the computer words needed to set machine feeds, speeds, linear and circular interpolation, threading, and grooving. - g.
+Write programs using all the computer words needed to set machine feeds, speeds, linear and circular interpolation. - g.
 Test the programs and correct any errors.